Terrell Red Stockings

 The Terrell Red Stockings were a minor league baseball team based in Terrell, Texas.
-In 1907, the Red Stockings played as members of the Class D level North Texas League, hosting home games at Gill Park before the league disbanded during the season.
-Terrell was in last place when the North Texas League folded.
+In 1907, the "Red Stockings" played a partial season as members of the Class D level North Texas League, Terrell was in last place when the North Texas League folded.

+The Red Stockings hosted home minor league games at Gill Park before the league disbanded during the season.
+The park is still in use today as a public park.

 History

-In 1907, the Terrell Red Stockings became members of the 1907 four–team, Class D level North Texas League.
+In 1907, the Terrell "Red Stockings" were formed and the team became members of the 1907 four–team, Class D level North Texas League.
 The Corsicana Oilers, Greenville Hunters and Paris Athletics joined Terrell in beginning league play on April 30, 1907.

 The "Red Stockings" team name corresponded to the red stirrups with their uniforms.

 On June 30, 1907, Terrell had compiled a 19–38 record and were in last place, when the four–team league folded.
 Lucius Rash, Cy Malkey, Rube Walters and Scudder Bell all served as managers of the Red Stockings during the season.
-Terrell finished 18.0 games behind the 1st place Corsicana Oilers, who finished 38–21 and ahead of 2nd place Paris and 3rd place Greenville.
+In the shortened season, Terrell finished 18.0 games behind the first place Corsicana Oilers, who finished with a record of 38–21 and ahead of second place Paris and third place Greenville.

-The Terrell Red Stockings were succeeded by the 1915 Terrell Cubs, who began play as members of the Class D level Central Texas League.
+In 1916, the Terrell resumed minor league play when the short-lived Red Stockings were succeeded in minor league play by the Terrell Cubs, who began play as members of the Class D level Central Texas League.